jackson951/React-Developer-Utils/docs/interview-questions.md

 // With index keys: C becomes key=1 (was 2), causes wrong state
 // With ID keys: C keeps its identity
 ```

+Index keys are acceptable only when the list is static and never reordered/filtered — e.g. a hard-coded list rendered once.
+For anything dynamic, use a stable ID.

 ---